Eva Bartok: Personal life

-Three decades later, Bartok claimed Deana's biological father was actually Frank Sinatra as a result of a very brief affair in 1956 with him following the breakup of Sinatra's marriage to Ava Gardner.
-Bartok had first met Frank Sinatra at a party while she was in Hollywood in 1955 while appearing in the film Ten Thousand Bedrooms, alongside Dean Martin.
+Three decades later, Bartok claimed Deana's biological father was actually Frank Sinatra, as a result of a very brief affair in 1956 with him, following the break-up of Sinatra's marriage to Ava Gardner.
+Bartok had first met Frank Sinatra at a party while she was in Hollywood in 1955, while appearing in the film Ten Thousand Bedrooms, alongside Dean Martin.
 Sinatra never acknowledged that he was the father.

-In 1980 Bartok married her fifth husband, the American producer Dag Molin, and lived with him in Los Angeles until their divorce in 1983.
+In 1980, Bartok married her fifth husband, the American producer Dag Molin, and lived with him in Los Angeles until their divorce in 1983.